 Sustainable travel One of those changes is putting sustainability on your holiday checklist.
 It’s the new IT-word that everybody talks about, but what exactly does it mean?
 I’ll teach you: Sustainability / Noun / [suh-stey-nuh-bil-i-tee] – the quality of not being harmful to the environment or depleting natural resources, and thereby supporting long-term ecological balance.
 Well, that’s what the dictionary says.
 To me, sustainable travel is being mindful to the economic, environmental, and cultural impact of travel.
 So it doesn’t necessarily mean we all have to stop traveling around the globe.
 By not traveling we will actually create far more severe complications.
 Many countries depend on tourism as a main source of income.
 Closing the borders will delay the spread of knowledge, economic opportunities and of course… shutting down the money flow.

 It’s about making some smarter decisions that will allow earth to slowly recover to their original ecosystem.
 So let’s put the money where the mouth is: hereby I provide you with an easy to use guidebook to decrease your own ecological footprint.

+Traveling Choose your way of travel consciously.
+There are thousands of articles on how to travel cheap and comfortable, but (please) put sustainability on your check-list as well.
+Paradise might be closer than you think.
+We go on 15 hours flights to discover the world while we haven’t even discovered our own country.
+Find a balance between traveling far and staying closer to home.
+There’s nothing wrong with being a tourist in your own country.
+In fact, I promise you it will be more fun than you think.
 Calculate the Carbon Footprint of your Flight.
 Living in the Netherlands, I can understand that it’s sometimes unavoidable to travel further away.
 Although I love our small, flat, cow-country, it would be pretty difficult to climb mountains here… not to mention getting a tan.
 But if you can’t stop the urge to fly, you ca compensate by paying for your CO2.
-Calculate how much you use via this website.
+Calculate how much you use via this website or book a flightthat immediately compensates your CO2 emissions.
 Also make sure you book your flights with an airline that recycles waste from food, beverages and paper.

 Just as you explore the world, explore which of these guidelines work for you.
 They are all small steps, but small steps in de good direction.
 Combine them with your own ideas on how to decrease your ecological footprint and be mindful of your journey.
 Cause in the end we all want the same thing: make a contribution to a better world.